-Field Field Type ASCII Value Binary Value Description Format Binary Bytes Binary Offset

-1 Command header USERCANCLOSE header - н 0

-2 PortID CAN1 1 4 н

-FUILD CAN2 2 The CAN port Identifier.
-Enum -

-3 TransactionID An optional user provided ID for this transaction.
+Field Field Type ASCII Value Binary Value Description Format Binary Bytes Binary Offset 1 Command header USERCANCLOSE header н 0 2 PortID CAN1 1 The CAN port Identifier.
+Enum 4 н FUILD CAN2 2 The CAN port identifier. - 3 TransactionID An optional user provided ID for this transaction.
 Default = 0.
 This transaction ID will copied to the USERCANSTATUS log (see page 55) created for this operation.
 Ulong 4 H+4